TheBigLaskowski/blog/contact.md

 # Work Inquiries

 I'm currently open to working on small projects.
 Feel free to send me a message I'd love to hear from you.
-You can also reach me on [Tox](https://tox.chat/) for instant messaging, voice, or video chat.
-Just scan the QR code below into your Tox enabled application to add me.
+I'm also available on [Tox](https://tox.chat/) for instant messaging, voice, or video chat.
+Just scan the QR code below into your Tox messenger to add me.

 {% include contact-form.html %}